 Keep in mind that critical thinking is part of good analytical skills.

 Why Employers Look for Analytical Skills.

-Including analytical skills on your resume is important because hiring managers want to see someone who's good at analytical thinking.
+Including analytical skills on your resume is important because want to see someone who's good at analytical thinking.
 If you wanted to hire someone to manage your business, you would want them to have analytical skills.
 Analytical skills are useful for everything whether it's seeking new business, developing the right relationships, dealing with employees or solving any issues that may arise.

 We put together a list of the top 11 analytical skills to give you an idea of what you could include on your resume.

 Top 11 Analytical Skills to Include on a Resume

 Show what you managed and a positive outcome.
 This shows the employer analytical skills as it's impossible to be a successful manager without them.

 Example: "Managed a team of 8 sales reps and increased sales by 27% in under a year."